Things to do in Brest, Belarus: A travel guide to the Hero City

 At the Museum of Confiscated Art.

-(As you might read on my trip report, I had problems defining the ticket price, but it should not cost more than 2-3 rubles.
+(As you might read in my trip report, I had problems defining the ticket price, but it should not cost more than 2-3 rubles.
 They might ask you for extra money if you’d like to shoot photos (and that’s where the confusion starts).
 It’s not that much, probably 1-2 rubles more, but the language barrier prevented me from understanding.)

 There is also a beautiful tribute to the great Russian writer Nikolai Gogol: on Gogolya Street, you’ll see many small statues that refer to the writer.
 An excellent opportunity to check your knowledge of Gogol’s oeuvre.

 Last but not least, Brest also hosts a fascinating Railway Museum.
 It is the first open-air museum in Belarus, featuring several locomotives.
 You can combine it with your visit to the Brest Hero Fortress since it is located nearby.
-You can find a few more info on their website if you speak some Russian; otherwise, you will have -once again- to use Google Translate.
-Check the Brest Railway Museum here.
+You can find a few more details on their website if you speak Russian; otherwise, you will have to use Google Translate once again.

 Selected tours and activities in Brest and beyond